Tangle contact homology: Examples

 Above and in \cref{ex:unframed_subalgebra} we have used a description of $KCC^\ast(\partial T, h_\partial)$ which only uses Reeb chords of the front projecting appearing in the Darboux chart.
 Instead, we consider $\overline{\varLambda}_{\text{unknot}}$ and $\overline{\varLambda_{z_i}}$ before applying the Legendrian isotopy to make them fit in a Darboux chart.
 Namely, the Reeb chords of the link $\overline{\varLambda}_{z_1} \cup \overline{\varLambda}_{z_2} \cup \overline{\varLambda}_{\text{unknot}}$ come in two families of $S^1$-families, one corresponding to Reeb chords of $\overline{\varLambda}_{z_1} \cup \overline{\varLambda}_{\text{unknot}}$ and one corresponding to Reeb chords of $\overline{\varLambda}_{z_2} \cup \overline{\varLambda}_{\text{unknot}}$.
 After Morsification, the shortest Reeb chords are as indicated in the following diagram.

 The differential (with coefficients in $\Z_2$) is given by the following.

+\end{ex} \begin{ex}[The dg-subalgebra when $H \cong S^2$] Consider a single stranded tangle $T \subset B^3$ where $B^3$ denotes the closed $3$-ball.
+Its boundary is two points in $H := \partial B^3 = S^2$.
+The dg-subalgebras $KCC^\ast(\partial T)$ and $KCC^\ast_u(\partial T, h_\partial)$ in this case can be recovered from those in \cref{ex:unframed_subalgebra} and \cref{ex:framed_subalgebra}, respectively, by setting $t^p_{ij} = 1$.
+Geometrically, this is due to the fact that $T^\ast S^2$ is the result of attaching a standard Weinstein handle (as opposed to a stop) on the standard Legendrian unknot $\varLambda_{\text{unknot}} \subset S^3 = \partial B^4$.
+Since there are binormal geodesic chords of $S^2$ in the ball, there are additional Reeb chord generators of the Legendrian $\ell_H$ due to \cref{lma:tcc_generators_hypersurface}.
+We will not need to know the differential of these Reeb chords, but only those of $\partial \ell_H$.
+The differential in the case with the framed dg-subalgebra is induced by the following

-\end{ex} \begin{ex}[Unframed trivial tangle] Let us now consider $T \subset \R^3_{x \geq 0}$ the trivial tangle as depicted in \cref{fig:trivial_tangle_ex}.
+This is the same as in \eqref{eq:boundary_dga_framed_differential} after setting $t^0_{12} = e$, where $e$ is the idempotent corresponding to the unknot component that is equal to $\partial \ell_H$. \end{ex} \begin{ex}[Unframed trivial tangle] Let us now consider $T \subset \R^3_{x \geq 0}$ the trivial tangle as depicted in \cref{fig:trivial_tangle_ex}.
 The hypersurface $H$ is the graph of the function $f(x,y) = x^2-y^2$ with a saddle point at the origin.

 By \cref{lma:kcc_tangle_with_hypersurface} we know that $KCC^\ast_u(T)$ is quasi-isomorphic to the dg-algebra generated by oriented binormal geodesic chords between $T$ and $H$, since there are no binormal geodesic chords of $T$ and none of $H$.
 We also know that $KCC^\ast_u(\partial T) \subset KCC^\ast_u(T)$ is a dg-subalgebra that we have already described in \cref{ex:unframed_subalgebra}.
 The degree of both of the two Reeb chords $c_{T\to H}$ and $c_{H\to T}$ is $1$.
 The differential is given by